automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Segnosaurus.md

 # Segnosaurus
-## Description: One of the most unusual (and poorly understood) Cretaceous dinosaurs.
+## One of the most unusual (and poorly understood) Cretaceous dinosaurs.